Bluehost review – two years later

 Bluehost reliability review:

 Bluehost uptime is higher than 99.5% even on the most skeptical of calculations.
-I haven’t signed up for any services to monitor my uptime, but in the more than a year I’ve been using Bluhost hosting I can say the only time I’ve ever seen the sites down for scheduled or unscheduled maintenance were once at about 3 AM for a fifteen minute planned down-time.
+I haven’t signed up for any services to monitor my uptime, but in the years I’ve been using Bluhost hosting I can say the only time I’ve ever seen the sites down for scheduled or unscheduled maintenance were once at about 3 AM for a fifteen minute planned down-time.

 Bluehost capacity and burst-traffic review: